alucryd/oxyromon/README.md

 It is designed with archiving in mind, as such it only supports original and lossless ROM formats.
 Sorting can be done in regions mode, in so-called 1G1R mode, or both.

+### Compilation

+The CLI has no specific requirement, you can just:

+    cargo build --release

+For the web UI, you will also need yarn:

+    yarn install
+    yarn run build
+    cargo build --release --all-features

 ### Configuration

 Configuration is done from the command line and settings are stored in the SQLite database.